echujon/arielsdoodles/content/clowder.md

 ### After Your Action (Optional):
 - Complete a clowder: Play 4 cards face-up to score points and gain paw tokens
+  - **IMPORTANT:** You cannot complete a clowder if you drew cards due to Stray Kitties depletion on this turn
 - Rearrange hideaways: Move cards between hand and hideaways (max 2 hideaways, 3 cards each)
 - Draw back to full hand size from Stray Kitties